LenouarMiloud/GoogleTraining/README.md

 # GoogleTraining
-this repo will contain all the created app in Google training time
+this repo will contain all the created app in Google training time with the kotlin language